wulfdewolf/OpenInformationSystemsGroup1/README.md

 ### Shutting down:

-To stop the script from running press ctrl+c.
+To stop the script from running press *ctrl+c*.

 ### Usage:

+The script interface is self-explanatory.